 - Practical skills including dance, singing and acting

-- Small class sizes – vocational classes are taught in groups no bigger than 18, to ensure effective individual learning
+- Small class sizes to ensure effective individual learning

-- Facilitates greater understanding of cultural and historical developments in dance and musical theatre
+- Greater understanding of cultural and historical developments through academic study and research projects

 - Offers opportunities to be creative through guided choreography projects